megaptera-helvetiae/eco-evo-interactions/content/post/MarMic_poster_prize/index.md

 - 'admin'
 ---

-Isidora won a prize at the MarMic retreat for her poster outlining the research for her Ph.D. thesis: "Frieds with benefits: How are bacterial partners involved in lucinid adaptation to environmental change"
+Isidora won a prize at the MarMic retreat for her poster outlining the research for her Ph.D. thesis: "Friends with benefits: How are bacterial partners involved in lucinid adaptation to environmental change"

 <!--more-->